-Undoubtedly, at some time, most companies will experience some kind of financial problem that will lead to directors experiencing stress!
+Undoubtedly, at some time, most companies will experience some kind of financial problem that will lead to directors experiencing stress.
 How you deal with those problems determines the future of your business.

 Initially the problems with creditors start once your own cash flow prevents you from making the payments that the creditor expects – this usually leads to a few calls followed by a few letters, eventually followed by legal action if you do nothing.